marcoieni/trusted-publishing-action-draft/README.md

 - [ ] add retry logic?
 - [ ] write more docs or link to more docs
 - [ ] add license
-- [ ] set output as sensitive if possible. so that when injected with `env` it is not printed in the logs
+- [ ] set output as sensitive if possible. so that when injected with `env` it is not printed in the logs.
+Maybe test this?
+- [ ] ensure that the dist files are the same as CI